 Business Assistance.
+Section 316 of P.L.
+108-357 modifies cooperative marketing rules to include feeding products to fish and sale of the cultured fish.
 H.R.
 2802 would amend the Small Business Act to specifically identify aquaculture operations as qualified small business concerns; this bill was reported by the Committee on Small Business on October 21, 2003 (H.Rept.
 108-325, Part I).
-As reported on November 7, 2003, §307 of S. 1637 would modify cooperative marketing rules to include feeding products to fish and sale of the cultured fish (S.Rept.
-108-192).
-S. 1637 passed the Senate (amended) on May 11, 2004.
 H.R.
 4210 would amend the Farm Credit Act to assist businesses that provide services to aquaculture operators.